-Approval of the proposed amendment to our Restated Certificate of Incorporation to eliminate cumulative voting in the election of directors will require the affirmative vote of the majority of the outstanding shares of common stock entitled to vote at the Annual Meeting.
-Proxies solicited by management for which no specific direction is included will be voted "FOR" the approval of the foregoing amendment to the Restated Charter.
+Approval of the proposed amendment to our Restated Certificate of Incorporation will require the affirmative vote of the majority of the outstanding shares of common stock entitled to vote at the Annual Meeting.
+Proxies solicited by management for which no specific direction is included will be voted "FOR" the approval of the Restated Charter.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" THE APPROVAL OF AN AMENDMENT TO OUR RESTATED CHARTER TO ELIMINATE CUMULATIVE VOTING IN THE ELECTION OF DIRECTORS.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" THE APPROVAL OF AN AMENDMENT TO OUR RESTATED CERTIFICATE OF INCORPORATION TO ELIMINATE CUMULATIVE VOTING IN THE ELECTION OF DIRECTORS.